crowdsecurity/crowdsec-docs/crowdsec-docs/versioned_docs/version-v1.1/observability/dashboard.md

 Those are stored in `/etc/crowdsec/metabase/metabase.yaml`
 :::

-Now you can connect to your dashboard, sign-in with your saved credentials then click on {{v1X.crowdsec.Name}} Dashboard to get this:
+Now you can connect to your dashboard, sign-in with your saved credentials then click on crowdsec Dashboard to get this:

 Dashboard docker image can be managed by cscli and docker cli also.
 Look at the cscli help command using